 Update the SSD Firmware

 Your HDD or SSD is a very delicate piece of hardware and unfortunately, the most important one as well.
 If it dies on you, all your data, not to mention your OS goes down the drain.
 So only attempt this if all other steps above have failed, and you are experiencing pretty awful lags and freezes in your Windows 10 system.

 Go to the OSToto website and select the appropriate configurations of your system.
 Upon running, it will list all the outdated drivers on your system, including that of the SSD/HDD.

 You can download latest drivers for them, make backups.
 I suggest getting this software even if you are on a healthy system and make a backup of your existing drivers.
 This way, you can restore from that later, should you find a need to do so.

-You are welcome to try out other SSD driver installers if you choose to, but please just be careful while doing that.
-It would be a bummer to lose all your data by trying to fix a silly little lag.
+You are welcome to try out other SSD driver installers if you choose to.
+But please just be careful while doing that.
+It would be a bummer to lose all your data just by trying to troubleshoot Windows 10 Freezes Randomly problem.